Chroma subsampling: Regarding gamma and transfer functions

-While CRTs are no longer widely used, gamma or electro-optical transfer curves (EOTF), are still very useful due to the nonlinear response of human vision.
+Gamma-correcting electro-optical transfer functions (EOTF) are used due to the nonlinear response of human vision.
 The use of gamma improves perceived signal-to-noise in analogue systems, and allows for more efficient data encoding in digital systems.
 This encoding uses more levels for darker colors than for lighter ones, accommodating human vision sensitivity.

 Sampling systems and ratios

 The subsampling scheme is commonly expressed as a three-part ratio J:a:b (e.g. 4:2:2) or four parts, if alpha channel is present (e.g. 4:2:2:4), that describe the number of luminance and chrominance samples in a conceptual region that is J pixels wide and 2 pixels high.
 The parts are (in their respective order):